ericszulc/quest/README.md

+# Quest
+## Challenge
-# Quest:How Might We Improve Employee Experience?
+- How Might We Improve A Community Member Experience?
+## Opportunity
-## Give Employees Incentive to Learn About Each Other
+- Give Employees Incentive to Learn About Each Other
 ![Behavior Design](design/behavior.svg)